Atlas-OS/utilities/README.md

   - Disabling Idle
   - "Cleaning" Memory (Button or Press F4)

-All settings will only change once you click the Start button, other than the Clean Memory Button (which also has a hotkey to clean if ingane, F4).
+All settings will only change once you click the Start button, other than the Clean Memory Button (which also has a hotkey to clean if ingame, F4).

 ### Usage